wjimenez5271/k3s-arm/README.md

 # k3s-arm

-Quickstart to deploy Kubernetes on ARM in AWS using k3s
+Quickstart to deploy Kubernetes on ARM in AWS using k3s.
+Goal is to be able to deploy Kubernetes in AWS on the ARM platform in 5 minutes or less.

 # Using